NY Rep.-elect Santos investigated for lying about his past - NewsBreak

 Ukraine, hit by fresh Russian missiles, faces grim New Year

-Ukrainians have had a grim start to 2023 with yet more sirens and fresh missile attacks on their territory, as the death toll from Russia's massive New Year Eve assault across the country climbed to at least three
+KYIV, Ukraine — (AP) — Ukrainians had a grim start to 2023 on Sunday, with yet more sirens and fresh missile attacks on their territory, as the death toll from Russia’s massive New Year Eve assault across the country climbed to at least three.
+Night-time shelling that...

 Comments / 0